DerwenAI/kglab/README.md

 Before **kglab** reaches release `v1.0.0` the types and classes may undergo substantial changes and the project is not guaranteed to have a consistent API.
-Even so, we will try to minimize breaking changes and make careful notes in the `changelog.txt` file.
+Even so, we will try to minimize breaking changes and provide careful notes in the `changelog.txt` file.